capitalch/next/xprofile/docs/pages/qa.md

 <p class='q'>Q. Can you accept an offer of full time employment?</p>

 No, not at present.
-I prefer to work remotely from my own setup.
+I prefer to work remotely.

 <p class='q'>Q. What is your rate for working in a project?</p>

 My rates are negotiable which vary from $20 – $60 per hour based on technology and challenges.
 For complex work my rates will be higher.
 For emerging technology  I shall lower my rates.
-For routine project management and comparatively simple works I may charge as $20 per hour.
+For routine project management and comparatively simple works I may charge low.

 <p class='q'>Q. What if you don’t know a technology, will you learn that for the project?
-What will be your rate during the learning phase?</p>
+What will be your rate during the learning period?</p>

 I shall learn a technology if I don’t know that.
 My rate will be 50% lower during learning phase.